 So, thank goodness for the live remakes.
 While I will never not love Disney's beautiful hand drawn films, live remakes give the studio the thing it most needs: a do-over, allowing them to communicate the same gorgeous stories with a more modern, nuanced approach to gender, sexuality, and race.
 Let's explore.

 1 The 'Beauty And The Beast' Live Remake Features An LGBT Character

 Attitude that the remake would feature an " exclusively gay moment" when LeFou realizes he has feelings for Gaston.
 2 The 'Mulan' Remake Will Feature Almost All Chinese Actors

 Mulan's love interest would be a "30-something European trader," there was mass outrage, and a petition was created to campaign against potential whitewashing in the script.
-However, an insider told Vanity Fair “Mulan is and will always be the lead character in the story, and all primary roles, including the love interest, are Chinese.”
-The casting call for Mulan also requires many of the cast to speak fluent Mandarin Chinese, adding to its authenticity.
+However, an insider told “Mulan is and will always be the lead character in the story, and all primary roles, including the love interest, are Chinese.”
+The Vanity Fair casting call for also requires many of the cast to speak fluent Mandarin Chinese, adding to its authenticity.
 Mulan 3 Emma Watson's 'Beauty And The Beast' Is A More Feminist Take On The Tale

 Entertainment Weekly, Watson argued that her Belle would be a more feminist version of the traditional heroine.
 She argued that Belle wouldn't be a Stockholm Syndrome victim, because she "actively argues and disagrees with [the Beast] constantly.
 She has none of the characteristics of someone with Stockholm Syndrome, because she keeps her independence, she keeps that freedom of thought."
 4 Disney Is Giving Its Nasty Women A Voice

 One of the more tiresome aspects of the original movies is how it focuses on women who are sweet and good.
 Sure, women can be nice, but they can also be wicked, and to deprive them of that side is to suppress their humanity.
 It's reported that

 Mulan, Disney is making the history books.
 Niki Caro will be "the fourth woman to ever solo-direct a live action film with a budget over $100 million."
 She's joined in that very exclusive club by Ava DuVernay, who is directing Disney's upcoming A Wrinkle In Time.
 6 And Gender Equality Will Go Both Ways

 Prince Charming's brother (who suffers from a lack of charm) will be getting his own live action remake, too.
 7 There's No Animal Cruelty

-If you got nervous at the news of a live-action Dumbo, worry not.
+live-action , worry not.
 The film won't use real elephants, but, instead, a mixture of CGI and live action, which the A.V.
 Club speculate "presumably means the elephant will be a computer-animated creature."
 Dumbo 8 Tinker Bell's Casting Suggests Disney's Campaigning For Change Pascal Le Segretain/Getty Images Entertainment/Getty Images

 The live action remake is more self-conscious about the Prince's flaws and the context as to why he might be so heartless.